reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

 ---

-> “In the age of AGI, we all become children again — unable to tell what is true or false, real or artificial.
+> “In the age of AGI, we all become children again, unable to tell what is true or false, real or artificial.
 But to remain human is to keep questioning, even when the illusion feels real.”
 — *Jonghoon Ahn, 2025*

 ---